DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: DeepTrack

-Traditional Convolutional Neural Networks (CNN) are used in computer vision applications due to their success in capturing the spatial features within a two-dimensional frame.
-Recently, research has shown that specialized CNNs are capable of recognizing patterns in data history in order to predict future observations.
-This gives researchers interested in time-series forecasting options to choose from over RNNs, which have been regarded in the community as the established DNN for time-series predictions.
-In one such case, TCN have been shown to achieve state of the art accuracy in sequence tasks, i.e. polyphonic music modeling, word and character-level language modeling, and audio synthesis \cite{oord2016wavenet, DBLP:neuralmachine, DBLP:convolutionalencoder, DBLP:convseq2seq, bai2018empirical}.
-TCNs are designed around two basic principles: 1) the convolutional operations are causal, i.e., predictions are made based only on current and past information; 2) the network receives an input sequence of arbitrary length and maps it to an output sequence of the same length \cite{bai2018empirical}.
-Currently, these simple causal convolutions have a dilation rate of 1, but other researchers incorporate dilated convolutions, shown in Fig.~\ref{fig:dilated}, to scale the receptive field exponentially.
-The dilated convolution of $F$ on element $s$ of a sequence $X$ is given as:
+Traditional Convolutional Neural Networks (CNN) are used in computer vision applications due to their success in capturing spatial features within a two-dimensional frame.
+Recently, research has shown that specialized CNNs can recognize patterns in data history to predict future observations.
+This gives researchers interested in time-series forecasting options to choose other options over RNNs~\cite{DBLP:journals/corr/ChungGCB14,DBLP:journals/neco/HochreiterS97}, an established DNN for time-series predictions.
+In one such case, TCN achieved the state of the art accuracy in sequence tasks, e.g., polyphonic music modeling, word and character-level language modeling, and audio synthesis \cite{oord2016wavenet, DBLP:convolutionalencoder, DBLP:convseq2seq}.